Blog

 Under most Old Republic workers comp policies in Texas, covered home health services include:

-- Skilled nursing visits — wound assessment and dressing changes, post-surgical monitoring, vital sign tracking, medication administration and reconciliation
+• Skilled nursing visits — wound assessment and dressing changes, post-surgical monitoring, vital sign tracking, and medication administration under RN supervision

-- Wound care and wound VAC management — for crush injuries, surgical wounds, skin grafts, and infected wounds common to workplace accidents
+• Wound care and wound VAC management — for crush injuries, surgical wounds, skin grafts, and infected wounds common in workplace accidents

-- In-home lab draws and blood work — so the injured worker does not have to travel to an outpatient facility for monitoring labs
+• In-home lab draws and blood work — so injured workers avoid unnecessary travel to outpatient facilities for monitoring labs

-- Medication management — setting up medication schedules, observing for adverse reactions, and communicating with the treating physician
+• Medication management — setting up medication schedules, monitoring for adverse reactions, and communicating changes to the treating physician

-- Personal care and assistance with activities of daily living — bathing, dressing, ambulation, and mobility support during recovery from a disabling work injury
+• Personal care and activities of daily living — bathing, dressing, ambulation, and mobility support during recovery from a disabling work injury

-- Physical and occupational therapy support at home — for post-surgical rehabilitation or return-to-function programs ordered through the workers' comp plan
+• Physical and occupational therapy support at home — for post-surgical rehabilitation and return-to-function programs under workers' comp authorization

 How Old Republic Workers' Comp Home Health Authorization Works in Texas

-Navigating workers' compensation insurance for home health services can feel overwhelming when you are focused on recovery.
-Here is how the process typically works in Texas with Old Republic:
+The authorization process can feel overwhelming when you are focused on recovering from a work injury.
+Here is how it typically works in Texas with Old Republic, step by step.

 Step 1 — Physician Certification

-The injured worker's treating physician must certify that home health care is medically necessary and document it in a plan of care.
+The injured worker's treating physician certifies that home health care is medically necessary and documents it in a plan of care.
 This is the clinical foundation for any workers' comp home health authorization.
-Physicians at facilities like Huguley Medical Center in Burleson and Texas Health Harris Methodist Hospital Southwest in Fort Worth routinely complete these certifications for patients transitioning from inpatient or outpatient care to home-based recovery.
+Physicians at Huguley Medical Center in Burleson and Texas Health Harris Methodist Hospital Southwest in Fort Worth routinely complete these certifications for patients transitioning from inpatient or outpatient care to home-based recovery.

 Step 2 — Authorization Request

-BrightStar Care of Burleson's clinical team contacts the Old Republic adjuster or nurse case manager assigned to the claim.
-We provide the plan of care, our Joint Commission Accreditation documentation, and our clinical credentials.
-Most carriers prioritize Joint Commission Accredited agencies because the accreditation signals standardized quality and reduces the carrier's liability exposure.
+Our clinical team contacts the Old Republic adjuster or nurse case manager assigned to the claim.
+We submit the plan of care, our Joint Commission Accreditation documentation, and our clinical credentials.
+Most carriers — including Old Republic — give priority to Joint Commission Accredited agencies because the accreditation signals standardized quality and reduces the carrier's liability exposure.
+This typically accelerates the authorization timeline.

-Step 3 — Coordination and Start of Care
+Step 3 — In-Home Assessment and Start of Care

-Once authorization is granted, our Registered Nurse Director of Nursing conducts an in-home assessment — typically within 24 to 48 hours — to develop a care plan specific to the injury and the physician's orders.
-Care begins promptly, and our clinical team provides ongoing documentation to support the workers' comp claim and any return-to-work planning.
+Once authorization is granted, our Registered Nurse Director of Nursing conducts an in-home assessment — typically within 24 to 48 hours.
+Our RN develops a care plan specific to the injury and the physician's orders.
+Care begins promptly.
+Our care is led by a Registered Nurse Director of Nursing who oversees all care plans, with skilled nursing visits conducted by licensed RNs and LVNs.
+Personal care is provided by Certified Nursing Assistants and Home Health Aides trained under RN supervision.

 Step 4 — Ongoing Communication with the Adjuster

 Workers' comp carriers require regular clinical updates.
-BrightStar Care handles all communications with the Old Republic case manager, providing progress notes, documenting changes in condition, and flagging any issues that require physician review.
-This keeps the claim moving and ensures coverage continuity during recovery.
+Our team handles all communications with the Old Republic case manager — providing progress notes, documenting changes in condition, and flagging issues that require physician review.
+This keeps the claim moving and ensures coverage continuity throughout recovery.

 Work Injuries and Conditions We Serve in SW Fort Worth and Burleson

-Old Republic workers comp home health benefits most commonly apply to injured workers recovering from conditions including:
+Old Republic workers comp home health benefits most commonly apply to injured workers recovering from the following conditions:

-- Traumatic orthopedic injuries — fractures, joint injuries, spinal injuries requiring post-surgical home care
+• Traumatic orthopedic injuries — fractures, joint injuries, and spinal injuries requiring post-surgical home care

-- Occupational illness — respiratory conditions, chemical exposures, or repetitive-stress conditions that have progressed to a disabling level
+• Occupational illness — respiratory conditions, chemical exposures, and repetitive-stress conditions that have progressed to a disabling level

-- Post-surgical recovery following workers' comp-authorized procedures (joint replacement, spinal surgery, rotator cuff repair)
+• Post-surgical recovery following workers' comp-authorized procedures such as joint replacement, spinal surgery, or rotator cuff repair

 Our team serves injured workers living in Hidden Creek, Briar Meadow, Joshua Farms, Summer Creek, Rendon, and communities throughout the SW Fort Worth and Burleson corridor.
-Many of our patients discharge from AdventHealth Burleson or Baylor Scott & White Medical Center Hillcrest directly to home-based recovery under an active Old Republic workers' comp claim — and our clinical team is prepared to receive those referrals and begin care quickly.
+Many patients discharge from AdventHealth Burleson or Baylor Scott & White Medical Center Hillcrest directly to home-based recovery under an active Old Republic workers' comp claim.
+Our clinical team is prepared to receive those referrals and begin care quickly.

 Why Joint Commission Accreditation Matters for Your Workers' Comp Claim

-Serving SW Fort Worth and Burleson — Our Service Area
+Our Service Area — SW Fort Worth and Burleson

-We are familiar with the discharge planning teams at Lake Granbury Medical Center and Texas Health Harris Methodist Hospital Southwest, and we work regularly with case managers coordinating post-acute transitions for workers' comp patients throughout Johnson County and Tarrant County.
+We are familiar with the discharge planning teams at Lake Granbury Medical Center and Texas Health Harris Methodist Hospital Southwest and work regularly with case managers coordinating post-acute transitions for workers' comp patients throughout both counties.
+The Texas Health Neighborhood Care & Wellness Burleson outpatient facility — a 53,000 square foot outpatient center serving Burleson, Joshua, and Crowley — is also an important referral point for patients transitioning to home-based care following outpatient treatment.

 Frequently Asked Questions